Tony White

 The Journey to Korea from England

-Tony White shares when he left Southampton, England, the ship had a steering problem in the Indian Ocean, so they had to hit the rudder with a sledgehammer to steer.
+Tony White shares when he left Southampton, England, the ship experienced a steering problem in the Indian Ocean which resulted in hitting the rudder with a sledgehammer in order to steer.
 He remembers how the ship diverted to Singapore.
-He recalls they also had to go to Hong Kong and then to Kure, Japan, after enduring a typhoon.
-He remembers he spent three weeks in Japan training and then went on to Korea.
+He recalls they also journeyed to Hong Kong and then to Kure, Japan, after enduring a typhoon.
+He remembers how spent three weeks in Japan training and then went on to Korea.

 Share YouTube: